gfrankel97/slp_to_mp4/README.md

 ## To Do
 ### Must Haves:
+- Cross platform compatibility (need to test macOS and WSL)
 - Filter handwarmers/short games
 - Make recursive through folders and updates names accordingly
 - Command line prompt for settings if they don't exist, then set them